Cheezik/github-profile-summary-cards/Tutorial.md

 2. Name your token
-(i'd recommend naming it something after `profile-summary-cards-token`) and ticking these boxes:
+(I'd recommend naming it something after `profile-summary-cards-token`) and ticking these boxes:

-3. And copy your token (**and dont lose it! you'd have to generate a new token**)
+3. And copy your token (**and don't lose it!
+You'd have to generate a new token**)

 <!--